Chile: Cultural Landscape

 These are just some of the challenges facing Chilean culture today.
 The country faces several complex challenges but is also a resilient society with a rich culture.
 It remains to be seen how Chileans will overcome these challenges and shape their culture in the future.

-• Immigration: Chile has a long history of welcoming immigrants, a significant factor in shaping the country's culture.
+Immigration: Chile has a long history of welcoming immigrants, who have significantly shaped the country's culture.
 However, the recent influx of immigrants from Venezuela and other South American countries has strained resources and led to some social tension.

 The official flag of Chile